This post may contain affiliate links. For more info, visit the disclosure page.

 There are two plans available if you plan to build an online store.
 A free trial will get you started but after the trial ends it’s $30/month for the Basic Commerce plan which omits some of the features mentioned above and $46/month for the Advanced Commerce plan where you get all the bells and whistles (abandoned cart recovery, gift card feature and more).
 A 30% discount is applied when you pay annually instead of monthly.

 Squarespace is a good option that isn’t as robust as say Shopify but may be good enough for most small business owners who want a simple solution for selling their services and goods online.

 These are just 9 of the most popular online ecommerce providers and they’re popular because they’re some of the best options you have to sell online.

 There are many others that I didn’t mention like Prestashop and even Big Cartel but for good reason.
-Prestashop has a bit of a learning curve and Big Cartel is a niche provider only catering for artists and creatives (sell t-shirts etc).
+Prestashop has a bit of a learning curve and Big Cartel is a niche provider only catering to artists and creatives (selling t-shirts etc).